 The calculated AATUs by Station and calendar year, the range of AATUs for the period of record and the mean AATU of each Station may be found in Appendix 3.
 The Mean AATUs, the calculated AATUs for calendar year 2016 and the variance from the Mean AATU are presented in Table 1.
-Data from 2016 was included in the calculation of the MeAATUs due to the limited number of years of data.
+The 2017 values were not used in the calculation of the MeAATUs.